Ewicks/Ivory-e-commerce/TESTING.md

 - The toast notification does not update image but updates the title when adding item of clothing to basket.

 - The homepage vertical line goes further down when the height of the devices increases.

+- Number of comments will be the same for all products